Translate

 The school did not announce its ending.

-There was no bell for it, no assembly, no speech reminding them that some doors do not reopen.
-It ended quietly, the way certain places do…by remaining exactly the same while the people inside were forced to change.
+There was no bell for it, no assembly, no speech reminding anyone that some doors, once closed, do not reopen.
+It ended quietly…the way certain places do…by remaining exactly the same while the people inside were forced to change.

-The building stood as it always had: pale walls softened by years of sun, windows holding dust like memory, corridors echoing with footsteps that never asked where they were going next.
+The building stood as it always had.
+Pale walls softened by years of sun.
+Windows holding dust like memory.
+Corridors echoing with footsteps that never asked where they were going next.
 The neem tree near the boundary wall shed its leaves without drama.
-The playground lines faded slowly, as if even chalk understood impermanence.
+The playground lines faded slowly, as if even chalk understood that nothing stayed forever.

 Kamal learned this not through announcement, but through absence.